ibm-cloud-docs/dl/dl-md5-authentication.md

    You should grant access to all keys in the instance; otherwise, you must grant a new service-to-service authorization each time that you want to use a different key for Direct Link.
 As long as a key is in use by your gateway, you should never delete it, nor should you revoke the service-to-service authorization.

-1. If the Key Protect or HPCS instance has a context-based restriction (CBR) rule, a Direct Link Service Reference must be added to the network zone of that rule.
+1. If the Secrets Manager, Key Protect, or HPCS instance has a context-based restriction (CBR) rule, a Direct Link Service Reference must be added to the network zone of that rule.
 For instructions, see [How Direct Link integrates with context-based restrictions](/docs/dl?topic=dl-cbr&interface=cli#cbr-overview).

 ## Next step
 {: #md5-next-step}